NiChrosia/Arcanology/planning/magic/mana.md

 A core is a small organic crystal capable of manipulating mana.
 Synthetic forms also exist, capable of extremely high precision, speed, and power, resulting in being far superior to an organic copy when handled by appropriate machinery.
 Training an organic core is significantly more difficult, but allows for greater control in case of an unlikely malfunction.
 Creation of synthetic cores is done by coalescing magical energy into a suitable form, with quality depending on the metal/crystal used, as well as the quality of the mana used in the infusion.
-An example of the materials used in a high-qualtiy artificial core would be a xenothite base, and an arcane infuser positioned nearby a stronghold, to take advantage of the rich natural mana.
+An example of the materials used in a high-quality artificial core would be a xenothite base, and an arcane infuser positioned nearby a stronghold, to take advantage of the rich natural mana.

 ## Countermeasures